sajawd-yq/laravel-passport-mongo/README.md

 Please review [our security policy](https://github.com/laravel/passport/security/policy) on how to report security vulnerabilities.

 ## License

-Laravel Passport is open-sourced software licensed under the [MIT license](LICENSE.md).
+This package is forked of laravel passport package Laravel Passport is open-sourced software licensed under the [MIT license](LICENSE.md).